 2.9 Data Retrieval

 Soon after the completion of a research scan, the data are uploaded onto the BRIDGE Center fileserver (fileserver2.sibr.cmu.edu).
+Data files can be retrieved via SFTP or SCP.
 Data files are guaranteed to be kept on the fileserver for two weeks.
 After two weeks, the images may no longer be available.
 It is highly recommended that users retrieve and check their images as soon as they are available on the fileserver.

 2.10 Participant Information and Data De-Identification